Music of the Scream franchise: Scream (2022)

 The Scream (2022) soundtrack consists of 15 songs primarily of the pop, alternative, and hip-hop genres and featuring artists such as Kim Petras, DJ Khaled, and Santigold.
 The soundtrack received positive reviews, with Joséphine Michele of Screen Rant describing it as matching the tone of the Scream films perfectly while still feeling modern, saying "the movie itself takes heavy inspiration from the first film, but Scream (2022) ups the gore and violence, and the soundtrack brings it into the 2020s."

 The fifth film's score soundtrack was released on January 7, 2022, by Varèse Sarabande.
 The score was developed by Brian Tyler, making it the first film in the franchise with a score that was not created by Marco Beltrami, who composed the score for the previous four films.
 Tyler had previously worked with Matt Bettinelli-Olpin and Tyler Gillett on Ready or Not.

 Scream VI (2023)

 Scream VI was scored by Brian Tyler and Sven Faulconer.
 Tyler returned from the previous installment, and in January 2023, it was announced that Sven Faulconer joined to co-score the film.

 Scream 7 (2026)

-The upcoming Scream 7 will be scored by Marco Beltrami again, who previously worked on Cravien's first four films, has returned to work on the soundtrack.
+Scream 7 was scored by Marco Beltrami again, who previously worked on Craven's first four films, has returned to work on the soundtrack.
 In August 2025, Beltrami shared videos on his Instagram from a recording studio in Budapest, Hungary, where he worked with an orchestra.
 It is known that the soundtrack will include both completely new compositions and the return of the classic themes of the franchise, including "Sidney's Lament", as well as its orchestral reworking called "Mrs. Evans Lament".
+The film's score album was released on May 22, 2026 by Lakeshore Records.